 How might transition planning evolve during incarceration?

-Page 3: Transition Planning at System Entry
+Page 5: Transition Planning for System Exit and Aftercare

 Effective Transition Practices